 Dear Researchers,

-The 8th International New Media Conference, organized this year by the Department of New Media and Communication and the Department of Radio, Television, and Cinema of the Faculty of Economics, Administrative and Social Sciences at Istanbul Gelişim University, will be held on December 4-5, 2025, with the theme: Surveillance Capitalism: Algorithms and Culture.
+The International New Media Conference, organized for the ninth time this year by the Department of New Media and Communication and the Department of Radio, Television and Cinema at Istanbul Gelişim University's Faculty of Economics, Administrative and Social Sciences, will be held in person on December 3–4, 2026, under the theme Digital Platforms Age.

-Abstracts submitted to the International New Media Conference are subject to a double-blind peer-review process.
-Papers deemed incompatible with research and publication ethics or identified as plagiarism risk will not be considered.
-Therefore, the similarity rate detected by screening programs must not exceed 20%.
-Papers presented at the event will be published by an international publishing house in two separate volumes: an abstract book and a full-text book.
+Abstracts submitted to the IX.
+International New Media Conference are subject to a double-blind peer review process.
+Papers that are found to be inconsistent with research and publication ethics, or in which a risk of plagiarism is detected, will not be considered for review.
+In this context, the similarity ratio detected by scanning programs must not exceed 20%.
+Papers presented at the event will be published in two separate volumes — an abstract book and a full-text book — by an international publisher.

 Digital capitalism and cultural transformation